Esteban Gutiérrez

 Previously, from 2013 to 2014, Gutiérrez drove for the Sauber Formula One team but lost his drive at the end of the 2014 season.
 He then signed with Ferrari as their test and reserve driver for 2015.
 Gutiérrez drove for the Haas F1 Team for the 2016 Formula One season.

 In 2008, Gutiérrez won the Formula BMW Europe championship title, becoming the youngest Mexican driver to win an International Championship at 17 years old.
 He also won the inaugural GP3 season in 2010.
 With the Lotus GP team in 2012, he became the first GP3 graduate to finish in the top three of the GP2 parent series.

 Gutiérrez has also raced in Formula E and the IndyCar Series.
 His younger brother José Gutiérrez is also a racing driver.
 Gutiérrez has been a brand ambassador for Mercedes in Formula One since 2024, and is the founder of EDASI Drive, the licensed Formula One merchandise distributor for Latin America.

 Personal life

 Gutiérrez was born in Monterrey, Nuevo León, the second of four brothers and one sister.
 He currently lives in London.

 Early career

 Karting

 Gutiérrez started his career in 2004 in the Mexican Rotax Max Challenge when he raced in the last three events of the season.
 In 2005, he again competed in the Mexican Rotax Max Challenge, and also raced in the Grand Nationals in South Bend, Indiana, where he finished third, which earned him a place at the World Finals in Malaysia, where he finished 22nd due to mechanical problems.

-In 2006, Esteban won all five races in the Camkart Challenge Mexico, and again he raced in the Mexican Rotax Max Challenge.
+In 2006, Gutiérrez won all five races in the Camkart Challenge Mexico, and again he raced in the Mexican Rotax Max Challenge.
 He also finished fourth in the Mexican Grand Nationals in Zacatecas, Mexico.